-TECHNOLOGY (Revised January 2018)
+TECHNOLOGY (Revised November 2020)

-Students are preparing for a world in which technology literacy is an important part of their future educational and vocational careers.
+Students are preparing to be a 21st century digital learner in which technology literacy is an important part of their future educational and vocational careers.
 Technology allows students to develop their learning styles and explore more creative ways to demonstrate their mastery of skills, concepts, and information.
 Technology is a tool by which teachers can reach each student at his or her own level, pace, and interest to enhance their lifelong learning process.
 This is an integral part of the educational program at St. Philomena School.

 Students accept the responsibilities and guidelines outlined in the agreements they sign each year for the use of all St. Philomena School electronic devices.
-Any damage to any electronic device through improper use will be the responsibility of the student and their parent.
-Internet access is available to students for educational purposes only.
-St. Philomena staff has taken precautions to restrict access to inappropriate information and students are not to use the Internet without a teacher present.
+Any damage to any electronic device through improper use will be the responsibility of the student and their parents.
+Internet access is available to students for educational purposes only in a multitude of settings.
+St. Philomena staff has taken precautions to restrict access to inappropriate information.